breezy/old_ios-sdk/README.md

 Setup
 ----------------

-The BreezySDK is bundled with the ASIHTTPRequest & JSON libraries.
+The BreezySDK is bundled with the [ASIHTTP](https://github.com/pokeb/asi-http-request/tree) & [SBJSON](https://github.com/stig/json-framework/) libraries.
 If you are already using them in your project skip this step as you've probably already added these.
 If you are using another library to handle REST POST operations the Breezy SDK code must be modified to use your library.
 If you have any problems please let us know, we are happy to help!

 Add the following files to "Link Binary With Libraries":